ccock/cup/README.md

 ### modify file template

-All file template in '.cup/templates', you can change the file template of header, source and test.
+All project file template in 'yourproject/.cup/templates', you can change the file template of header, source and test.

 ### modify build parameters